colin-gourlay/sundown-sessions/src/content/releases/d/david-bowie/scary-monsters-and-super-creeps/index.md

 ---
 ## About

-Scary Monsters (and Super Creeps) is the fourteenth studio album by David Bowie, released on RCA Records in 1980.
-It topped the UK Albums Chart and is widely regarded as the final great statement of his classic period.
+*Scary Monsters (and Super Creeps)* topped the UK Albums Chart and is widely regarded as the final great statement of his classic period.

 The album features the UK number-one single 'Ashes to Ashes' and 'Fashion', with a sound shaped by Robert Fripp's abrasive guitar work.